 HMP Risley, which houses 1,085 male prisoners including lifers and sex offenders, is one of the largest Category C training prisons in the UK.

-But budget cuts of up to 20% per year are having a damaging effect on staff and prisoners, inspectors said.'Not animals'
+But budget cuts of up to 20% per year are having a damaging effect on staff and prisoners, inspectors said.